Olaus Petri: Career

-Olaus accompanied Gregersson to Stockholm and attended the tumultuous crowning of Danish King Christian II, who had captured Stockholm and held it for about a year until returning to Denmark, where he was soon deposed and replaced by his uncle, who became King Frederick I of Denmark.
-Meanwhile, at the notorious Stockholm Bloodbath in early November, King Christian violated his promises of a general amnesty for the Sture party, and during the post-coronation festivities arrested and executed 80-90 churchmen and secular Swedish nobles, including Bishop Gregersson.
+Olaus accompanied Mattias to Stockholm and attended the tumultuous crowning of Danish King Christian II, who had captured Stockholm and held it for about a year until returning to Denmark, where he was soon deposed and replaced by his uncle, who became King Frederick I of Denmark.
+Meanwhile, at the notorious Stockholm Bloodbath in early November, King Christian violated his promises of a general amnesty for the Sture party, and during the post-coronation festivities arrested and executed 80–90 churchmen and secular Swedish nobles, including Bishop Mattias.
 When Olaus expressed his outrage, he was almost executed as well, but a German who had seen him in Wittenberg identified Olaus as a fellow German and thus saved his life.
 King Christian tried to appoint his friend and bishop of Odense, Jens Andersen Beldenak, to the now-vacant Strängnäs bishopric, but both Danes soon returned to Denmark, and the scholar-priest Laurentius Andreae, who had been named archdeacon in 1520, ran the diocese.

-The massacre provoked the Swedish War of Liberation, including the election and crowning of Gustav Vasa as King in Strängnäs in 1523.
+The massacre provoked the Swedish War of Liberation, including the election and crowning of Gustav Vasa as King of Sweden, in Strängnäs in 1523.
 Olaus (whose father died in 1521, after which he and his brother had joined the insurgents under Vasa's leadership) attended the coronation, swore fealty to his monarch, and soon became the kingdom's chancellor.
-A year later, Olaus was appointed Stockholm's town secretary and moved to the new capital, where he also served as a judge (despite a lack of specific legal training) and town councilor.
+A year later, Olaus was appointed Stockholm's town secretary and moved to the capital, where he also served as a judge (despite a lack of specific legal training) and town councilor.

 Olaus became known for his advocacy of Lutheranism and criticism of the prevailing Roman Catholicism.
 In October 1524, the Uppsala Cathedral's chapter excommunicated both brothers on grounds of heresy.
 They remained, however, confident in the new Swedish king's strong support.
-In 1525,Olaus married, as Lutheran practice permitted, and also implemented another of Luther's ideas by having the mass sung in Swedish for the first time.
-Throughout this period Olaus was also involved in scholarly endeavors, including translating Lutheran works into Swedish.
+In 1525, Olaus married, as Lutheran practice permitted, and also implemented another of Luther's ideas by having the mass sung in Swedish for the first time.
+Throughout this period Olaus was also involved in scholarly endeavours, including translating Lutheran works into Swedish.
 In 1526, Olaus published the first Swedish translation of the New Testament, and also published a catechism in Swedish.